Washington Wizards: 1997–2001: Rebranded as the Wizards

-The newly named Wizards began the 1997–98 season playing five home games at the Capital Centre before moving to the new MCI Center on December 2, 1997.
+The renamed Wizards began the 1997–98 season playing five home games at the Capital Centre before moving to the new MCI Center on December 2, 1997.
 The Wizards finished the season with a record including four straight victories to end the season but just missed the playoffs.
 Highlights of the season included Chris Webber leading the team in scoring (21.9 ppg) and rebounding (9.5 rpg).
 Strickland led the league in assists (10.5 apg) before suffering an injury near the end of the season.
 He was also named on the All-NBA Second Team.
 Tracy Murray averaged 15.1 ppg off the bench including a 50-point game against Golden State.
 Off-court distractions led to the trade of Webber to the Sacramento Kings for Mitch Richmond and Otis Thorpe in May 1998.